telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/overview.md

 # Overview

-__RadTabbedForm__ allows you to display a tabs in the title bar, just like in most modern Web browsers.
+__RadTabbedForm__ allows you to display tabs in the title bar, just like in most modern Web browsers.
 You can place buttons or other elements in front or after the tabs.
-You can pin the tabs or reorder the via drag drop.
+You can pin the tabs or reorder them via drag drop.
 You can open any tab in a standalone window as well.

 ![radtabbedform-overview001](images/radtabbedform-overview001.png)